icerpc/icerpc-docs/pages/docs/slice/encoding/primitive-types-slice2.md

 ## String

 A `string` is encoded using UTF-8 as a `varuint62` size followed by size UTF-8 bytes.
 These UTF-8 bytes don't include a [BOM](https://en.wikipedia.org/wiki/Byte_order_mark).
-For example, the string "1 μs" can be encoded as:
+For example, the string "1 μs" is usually encoded as:
 ```
 0x14      # size 5 encoded on 1 byte
 0x31      # '1'